Take an Assessment!

 * Please reserve this whole day so you can complete both.

-* You must pass the PT in order to move on to the Oral Board Interview.
+* You must pass the PT to move forward to the Oral Board Interview.

-* If you fail the PT, you will be eligible to reapply and test again at a future date.
+* If you do not pass the PT, you will be eligible to reapply and test again at a future date.

 * eSoph Background Packet Submission (must complete after passing the Physical Agility Test and Oral Board Interview)